top of page

 It is often used to describe someone who is extremely well-informed and knowledgeable, especially in a particular area of study.
 The word "erudite" comes from the Latin "eruditus," which means "well-educated" or "well-informed," and it is often used to describe someone who has a deep and extensive knowledge of a particular subject.
 Someone who is erudite is typically able to think critically and communicate their ideas effectively, and they may be seen as a respected authority on their subject of expertise.

-Example sentences of erudite
+Example sentences containing erudite

 1. He enrolled in the university purely for mental stimulation and erudite conversation.